knowsuchagency/covid-19/README.md

 ## Website

-The [coronavirus api website][coronavirus-api] allows several methods of slicing and dicing the data.
+The [coronavirus api website](https://coronavirus-api.net/fetch?min_date=2020-02-01&state=California&limit=100) allows several methods of slicing and dicing the data.

 For example, the `fetch` endpoint (which returns all data) can be filtered for rows which only contain data for California and Colorado as of March 22nd in this way: